Kicking You When You're Already Down: The Multipronged Impact of Austerity on Crime: Introduction

 Fourth, we use district-level data on reoffending to provide evidence that the likely cause of crime increases in higher austerity-exposed areas is not existing criminals committing more crimes, but rather an increase in the number of those committing crimes i.e., a response on the extensive margin of crime.

-In their work on the unequal exposure of different parts of the country to the welfare reforms, \citet{BF2013} note ``As a general rule, the most deprived local authorities across Britain are hit hardest.
-The loss of benefit income, which is often large, will have knock-on consequences for local spending and thus for local employment, which will in turn will add a further twist to the downward spiral.''
-We add an extra dimension of outcomes to the list of drivers of this downward spiral: crime.
+This suggests a further (indirect) cost of the austerity program -- more individuals being drawn into crime, which is likely to have long-term ramifications for these individuals and their families.
+A striking aspect that emerges by adding this last piece of evidence together with the findings described above is that new offenders commit crime in precisely the same neighborhoods as where crime was committed prior to the Welfare Reform Act.

+In order to provide a sense of the welfare loss induced by the policy, we conclude the analysis by using a hedonic house price model following the approach by \citet{AMR2014}.
+The starting point is a set of property-type-specific house price regressions, implementing both difference-in-difference (DD) and triple-difference (DDD) specifications.

+Our house price regression specifications are highly flexible across both space and time, in order to account for the current best practice when using DD specifications in a hedonic house price setting \citep{Kuminoff2010,Kuminoff2014,Bishop2020}.
+Notably, we allow the coefficients on all housing characteristics to differ in the pre and post periods, thereby allowing the hedonic price function to shift post-policy.
+We do so in order to avoid conflation bias \citep{Kuminoff2014,Banzhaf2021}.
+We note the recent work by \citet{Banzhaf2021}, which confirms the suitability of using a difference-in-differences approach with a hedonic house price model in order to study welfare effects of policy changes.

+We use the DD and DDD parameters as inputs into an implied loss equation that multiplies the associated house price penalty due to the Welfare Reform Act by the pre-policy average house prices by the quantity of housing in the post period.
+We discuss each element of this equation, and the underlying assumptions involved, in Section \ref{sec:HPloss}.

+Our preferred estimate (very much a lower bound of the true loss, given it is based only on losses in urban areas, whereas the benefit is based on the entire country) implies a welfare loss of \textsterling 92.8bn, an amount that significantly exceeds the savings made by reducing welfare generosity.
+This large net welfare loss clearly suggests that complex policy decisions such as the Welfare Reform Act -- when purely driven by fiscal convenience principles and that are myopically unaware of the multifaceted ramifications of their socio-economic consequences -- are at risk of generating adverse effects that might well counterbalance the positive ones.

+Our work provides novel contributions to three different literatures.
+First, our study of the impact of a welfare reform on crime contributes to a body of work where economists have studied the criminogenic effects of changes to the labor market \citep{RWE2001,GWM2002,MM2004,Edmark2005}, to the timing of welfare payments \citep{Foley2011,CP2019,WGR2020}, of welfare structure reform \citep{MM2006,DEH2020}, and of police numbers \citep{DMW2011,CM2018}.

+Second, we contribute to a small, but growing, body of literature that documents violent crime responses to income shocks or changes in income inequality \citep{Kelly2000,Fajnzylber2002,Enamorado2016,Freedman2016,James2017}.
+Interestingly, several of these papers also appeal to theories outside of the domain of economics in order to rationalize their respective findings, underscoring the views we express in this work regarding the need for richer economic models of crime.